 While trays have been the standard for many years, paint grids are now being used.
 It’s a rigid screen that hooks onto the rim of a 5-gallon bucket that allows you to dip directly into it, then press against the grid to remove excess paint.

 They make it look so easy!
-Perfect lines, blending together, sharp, clean finishes, and no ugly “lap marks” – the sign of uneven build up from one stroke to the next.
+Perfect lines, blending, sharp, clean finishes, and no ugly “lap marks” – the sign of uneven build up from one stroke to the next.

 To prevent lap marks, always make sure your brush is at least half loaded with paint to keep the edge wet, then make sure the strokes overlap the previous one slightly before it dries.
 No uneven or thick spots.